smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② You can enter a name for the query template to find the desired query template.

-③ Sort by modification date, name by name (upward, downward).
+③ Sort by update date or name (ascending or descending).

 ④ Check the date of latest update.